Detroit Mural GuideModified: March 30, 2023 | Story by Biba Adams | Photos by Bill Bowen, Julie Fiedman

-In Detroit, a land of gilded buildings and fields of country homes; our city is a mix of southern hospitality and northern skepticism.
 Detroit is a city full of artists who are finding new outlets for their creative talents.
 In recent years, one of the most beautiful forms of creative expression used to celebrate Detroit has been through visual art in the form of murals.
+With our rich legacy of design and innovation, it’s no surprise that we are one of the best cities in the United States to explore street art.

 One of the most valuable resources to exploring Detroit’s street murals is the Detroit Mural Project created by Viranel Clerard.
 Since 2015, he has categorized and diligently researched Detroit’s public art on his site and has earned the respect of artists and curators alike.
 Clerard is on a mission to tie in the history of Detroit, document public art, and engage other cultural staples like Detroit Institute of Arts and Detroit Historical Museum.
 Clerard is also deeply passionate about being an educational resource for the children of the city through teaching art appreciation, “Navigating the art scene can be intimidating,” he explains, “through internships and cultural experiences, I would love to expose Detroit kids to the business of art.”